cloud66/help-old/api.md

 Most of the interactions with Cloud 66 API is at the stack level.
 Stacks are created using the UI dashboard but can be listed and returned via the API.

 ## Stack List [/stacks]
-Get a list of all stacks accessible by the caller.
+Get list of all stacks accessible by the caller.

 - Scope: _public_